 A Few Things to Look For

-While the only way to determine if your child needs orthodontic treatment is to pay an orthodontist like Dr. Buddy a visit, there are a few things that could indicate early intervention may be necessary, including:
+While the only way to determine if your child needs orthodontic treatment is to pay an orthodontist like our Doctors a visit, there are a few things that could indicate early intervention may be necessary, including:

 - Early or late loss of baby teeth